Use these effective open house strategies and win your next open house

 Having an open house at the end of a long week will hinder your efforts.
 Tired staff members may subconsciously drive parents away.

-Consider moving your open house to the beginning of the week ensuring your staff is well-rested and feeling their best.
+Consider moving your open house to the beginning of the week ensuring your staff members are well-rested and feeling their best.
 They will naturally be more positive, more enthusiastic, and more eager to engage with parents.

 Does your open house fall on the same day as your rival school?
 Years ago, every Catholic school in Cleveland had their open houses on the same day.
 The Diocese believed that Catholic education was the product, and parents should choose their local parish.
 School shopping was not a consideration.
 This meant that parents had to make their decision before they even visited the school.